 - All our established MEng and BEng degrees are accredited by their respective professional bodies.

-SIT was established by the Ministry of Education in 2009 to offer undergraduate degree programmes primarily for polytechnic graduates.
-In partnership with various reputable overseas universities, SIT has broughtto Singapore some of the world’s top industry-focused degree programmes targeted at growth sectors of the economy.
+Established in 2009, Singapore Institute of Technology (SIT) is an institution funded by the Ministry of Education offering undergraduate degree programmes in partnership with various reputable overseas universities.
+SIT has brought to Singapore some of the world’s top industry-focused degree programmes targeted at growth sectors of the economy.

 In your first year you will study

 - Dynamics and Control 3N

 - Mechanics of Materials and Structures 3N

 - Instrumentation and Data Systems 3N

 - Engineering Design 3N

 - Materials and Manufacture 3N